 Horizontal transmission occurring after a few weeks of age does not result in overt signs but studies on CAV-antibody positive and CAV-antibody negative flocks have indicated that the economic impact is still quite substantial but inapparent.

-CAV is a pathogen of domestic fowl; however, antibody to CAV has also been found in quail but not duck, pigeon or crow (Farkas et al., 1999).
+CAV is a pathogen of domestic fowl; however, antibodies to CAV have also been found in quail but not duck or crow (Farkas et al., 1999).
+CAV has also been isolated from humans (faeces, blood and skin) and from faeces of dogs and cats (Zhang et al., 2012; 2014; Li et al., 2017).
+More recently, a novel CAV, designated as pigeon-CIAV-1906, has been isolated from two diseased pigeons in China (Shao et al., 2021), suggesting that pigeon can be a host for CAV.
+The isolation of pigeon-CIAV-1906 and its molecular characterization provide evidence for cross-species transmission of CAV from chicken to pigeon, but experimental infection of pigeons with pigeon-CIAV-1906 is needed to understand the pathogenesis and transmission of CAV in pigeons.
 It is unlikely that CAV infects other avian species.
-In the laboratory CAV can only be grown in a limited number of transformed chicken cell lines (Yuasa, 1983, McNulty, 1991; Coombes and Crawford, 1998) and has not been successfully grown in other cell lines, suggesting that CAV is species-specific.
-At this stage there is no evidence of infection of humans or other animal species and hence no health implications for humans or other species.
+In the laboratory, CAV can only be grown in a limited number of transformed chicken cell lines (Yuasa, 1983; McNulty, 1991; Coombes and Crawford, 1998) and has not been successfully grown in other cell lines, suggesting that CAV is species-specific.
+At this stage, there is no evidence of infection of humans or other animal species and hence no health implications for humans or other species.

 Similarly, there is no evidence of insect vectors, other animal carriers or environmental reservoirs of the virus.
 Fomites (i.e. inanimate objects), dust (due to the stability of the virus) and worker movements may play a role in transmission.

 Antibodies to CAV and the virus itself have been isolated in a significant number of countries/states/regions.
 Results have generally been reported in the scientific literature and hence will not represent the totality of CAV infections worldwide.
-In fact, CAV is now recognised as being of worldwide distribution and is usually found when looked for.
-It is easier to detect antibody to CAV in birds but the definitive result is isolation of the virus.
+In fact, CAV is now recognized as being of worldwide distribution and is usually found when looked for.
+It is relatively easy to detect antibody to CAV in birds but CAV isolation is needed for the definitive diagnosis.
 Growth of CAV in cell culture presents many difficulties hence many reports of CAV are based on antibody evidence.
 CAV has been found in commercial domestic fowl, in SPF flocks and in village chickens (Fadly et al., 1994; O’Rourke et al., 1994).

 The distribution in this summary table is based on all the information available.
 When several references are cited, they may give conflicting information on the status.
 Further details may be available for individual references in the Distribution Table Details section which can be selected by going to Generate Report.

-Typical signs of weakness, depression, anorexia and stunting combined with obvious anaemia characterised by pale comb and wattles, eyelids and legs and a pale carcass.
+Typical clinical signs include weakness, depression, anorexia, stunting, gangrenous dermatitis and atrophy of thymus and bone marrow combined with obvious anaemia characterized by pale comb and wattles, eyelids and legs and a pale carcass.
 Skin lesions, commonly on the wings, are also observed.

 A pale watery bone marrow, watery blood with a decreased haematocrit (red and white cells and platelets are reduced) is evident.
 Haematocrit values of 27% (normal range 32-37.5%) and below are commonly used to identify infected chicks (Yuasa and Imai, 1986) with values as low as 10% being recorded (Taniguchi et al., 1982).

-Typical signs observed at the onset of clinical disease (10-14 days post-hatching) include weakness, depression, anorexia and stunting.
-Anaemia is noticeable on the non-feathered areas such as the comb and wattles, eyelids and legs and the carcass appears quite pale.
+Typical signs observed at the onset of clinical disease (10-14 days post-hatching) include weakness, depression, anorexia and stunting, gangrenous dermatitis, atrophy of thymus and bone marrow.
+Anaemia is noticeable on the non-feathered areas such as the comb and wattles, eyelids and legs and the carcass appear quite pale.

 Clinically infected birds fail to thrive and may be runted/stunted.
 CAV infection reduces the effectiveness of the immune system and birds may become adventitiously infected with secondary bacterial pathogens.
 Mortality peaks in the third week of life.